Warning prescribed burns are deadly.

 Nuclear Radiation Redistributed by Prescribed Burn Smoke

+Prescribed burn smoke is toxic and kills people, but that's not all it does.
+Recently, experts have discovered that the prescribed burns and managed wildfires are reigniting old radiation fallout from past bomb tests spreading it into our communities.
 During the 1950's and 1960's, many states were the tragic recipients of massive amounts of radioactive waste from atomic bomb testing in Nevada.
 As a result, the long lived radioactive particles settled into the soils and vegetation of our forests.
 The undisturbed, unburned ponderosa pine sites provide a relatively stable reservoir of fallout radio nuclides that when burned becomes the primary contributor to the elevated concentrations in residual ash.
-In short, the atomic bomb fallout from the past nuclear testing in Nevada settled into the forests in Arizona, Colorado, Utah, Nevada, Idaho, Wyoming, California, New Mexico, Oklahoma, Texas, and many other states where it lay dormant for years until disturbed by prescribed burning (See exposure radiation map1, radiation map2 & radiation map3).
+In short, the atomic bomb fallout from the past nuclear testing in Nevada settled into the forests in Arizona, Colorado, Utah, Nevada, Idaho, Wyoming, California, New Mexico, Oklahoma, Texas, and many other states where it lay dormant for years until disturbed by prescribed burning (See exposure radiation map1 and radiation map2).
 When ignited and burned, the radioactive forest becomes a second nuclear reaction by releasing those long lived radioactive particles into the air and water through the fire's gasses and particulate matter.
-Since the radioactive fallout lives for hundreds of years before becoming safe to ingest, the redistribution of the radiation through prescribed burn smoke is a very serious threat to public health.
-However, the news media, air quality agencies, and forest supervisors ignore the issue and continue burning without any proper testing to evaluate the content of radioactive particulate matter distributed by prescribed burn smoke and its effects on human health.
+Since the radioactive fallout lives for 300 years or more before becoming safe to ingest, the redistribution of that radiation through prescribed burn smoke is a very serious threat to public health, but the news media, air quality agencies, and forest supervisors continue to ignore the health hazards of prescribed burning and continue to allow burning without any proper testing to determine the amount of radioactive particulate matter re-distributed into our environment by prescribed burn smoke.

 Congressional & Media Cowards Hide From Prescribed Burn Issues

 The EPA studies clearly show that smoke and gasses emitted from prescribed burns are serious health hazards to public health and safety, but the news media, environmental organizations, congressmen, senators and state agencies operating under the color of law to protect citizens from such hazards do nothing to protect people from those hazards.
 When notified of any specific prescribed burn smoke causing hospitalization and/or death, they run and hide ignoring the citizens' pleas for help, but freely give their support to the U.S. Forest Service' campaign of death against the public.
 We have received numerous testimonials from injured people who have contacted the above agencies just to be ignored, avoided, discouraged, and discarded.
-Those so-called protection agencies and heroes of the press are nothing more than congressional-media cowards who ignore the real pollution issues endangering public safety.
-But that's not all, they also ignore reports of corruption at state agencies allows federal agencies to use state resources to control air quality for the benefit of their burning agenda, not public health.
+Those so-called protection agencies and alleged heroes of the press are nothing more than congressional-media cowards who are ignoring the real pollution issues that are endangering public health and safety.
+They are also ignoring citizen reports of corruption at state agencies where federal agencies are using state resources to avoid EPA restrictions to control the state's air quality for the benefit of their burning agendas, not public health.

 Arizona and Other States Receiving Federal Monies to Regulate Federal Prescribed Burn Permits

-High Pollution Caused by Prescribed Burn Smoke - Not Fireplaces
+High Pollution & No Burn Days Caused by Prescribed Burn Smoke - Not Fireplaces

 During the Christmas/New Year holiday seasons, many state air quality agencies and local news media organizations often issued "no fireplace use " warnings to the public threatening citizens with heavy fines if caught using fireplaces or wood stoves.
 They allege that citizens are burning too much wood during the holidays causing excessive smoke pollution in the metropolitan areas.
 Although blamed for the bad air pollution, citizens do not cause the hazard.
 The excessive wood smoke pollution is a result of excessive federal agencies prescribed burning in higher elevations.
 Prior to and during the holidays, the U.S. Forest Service and other federal agencies burn forest timber and slash piles all over the country without restriction.
 That smoke drifts into the lower metropolitan areas causing the high wood smoke pollution that air quality agencies blame on the citizens.
 It is a known fact that federal agencies cause the smoke pollution, but the citizens get blamed without any substantial evidence to support the allegation.